MaGaMe19/Conky-Config/README.md

 It should work on any linux distro, however I only tested it on Ubuntu, so you might have to change it.

 ## Screenshot
-This is how the conky currently looks like on my desktop :)
+This is how the it currently looks like on my desktop :)
 ![screenshot](./screenshot.png)